 Whilst VARI-MUs can be used on individual elements, the likelihood you’ll achieve a better sound than if you used one of the previous three is slim.
 This thing doesn’t do snap or aggression and to me, it doesn’t offer as much musicality as a smooth OPTO can.
 Keep it on your buses and treat it like glue.

-OPTO – Musical and colourful.
+OPTO – Musical and colorful.
 RMS based compression that will act slowly to smooth out sounds over time.
 If you are trying to deal with spikes, this isn’t the one to use.

 VARI-MU – Brilliant self-adjusting bus compression.
 Generally not one to use on individual sounds.
 Works as a great way to glue mixes or buses together.
 Very helpful for creating rough mixes.